-Paraquat Parkinson’s Lawyer - Edward A. Smith
+Paraquat Parkinson’s Lawyer

-Contact the Law Offices of Edward A. Smith if you or a loved one has been diagnosed with Parkinson’s disease following significant exposure to the dangerous herbicide Paraquat.
 Long-term exposure to Paraquat has been linked to the development of Parkinson’s disease.
 California lawsuits have been filed against the manufacturers of Paraquat on behalf of plaintiffs ranging from farmworkers to people who were exposed because they live close to fields where the herbicide was used.

 If you have been diagnosed with Parkinson’s disease following exposure to Paraquat, call us from anywhere in the nation at (800) 404-5400.
 If you are within the Sacramento agricultural region, dial our local number: (916) 921-6400.Paraquat - What is it, and How is it Used?

 Paraquat was first sold in the United States in the 1960s.
 It is a toxic substance used as an agricultural weedkiller or herbicide.
 As a non-selective herbicide, it destroys all leafy green plants.
-It was used by the U.S. government and the Drug Enforcement Administration (DEA) on Mexican marijuana and poppy (heroin) fields in the 70s.
+It was used by the U.S. government and the Drug Enforcement Administration (DEA) in Mexican marijuana and poppy (heroin) fields in the 70s.
 It is also currently used on crops such as almonds and cotton that do not rely on their leaves for survival.
 It is applied via an aerosol spray disbursed by crop duster planes, helicopters, or tractor-drawn sprayers.The History of the Herbicide

 - Ortho Plus

 The use of Paraquat is banned in 32 countries.
 The United States, however, is not one of them.
 The herbicide has been banned since 2013 throughout the European Union.
 Although Syngenta, a huge Swiss company, produces Paraquat, the use of the substance in Switzerland has been prohibited since 1989.
-Syngenta was purchased by ChemChina, and in 2012 the Chinese mega-company announced that it was ending domestic use of Paraquat for safety reasons, but they continue to export the dangerous chemical.
+Syngenta was purchased by ChemChina, and in 2012 the Chinese mega-company announced that it was ending domestic use of Paraquat for safety reasons.
+Still, they continue to export the dangerous chemical.

 The Michael J. Fox Foundation, an organization dedicated to finding a cure for Parkinson’s disease, believes that the Environmental Protection Agency (EPA) should ban Paraquat and protect Americans from potential exposure to dangerous substances.